 Debt Management is a specialist field and, whilst there are many financial institutions, financial planners and other advisers that can

-provide debt help, when seeking advice it is advisable to seek the services of a specialist who is licensed in the field of
+provide debt help, when seeking advice it is advisable to seek the services of a licensed adviser who focuses on

 debt consolidation.